adam-beckett-1999/Semaphore-Discord-Bot/README.md

 - `POST /interactions`
   Handles Discord interaction payloads.
 Verifies signatures and responds to pings and custom component interactions.

+- Needs to be hosted with an publicly over HTTPs, the easiest method is to put behind a reverse-proxy.

 ## GitHub Actions

 - **docker-build-test.yml**: Builds the Docker image for pull requests to `main` (no push).